frankshearar/builderCI/README.md

    file to create your build matrix.
 If you are using [Metacello][3] with your project you shouldn't have to make any other edits.
 Metacello and FileTree are pre-installed in the image.
-3. Create a [tests/travisCI.st][2] that contains the code to load your project, it's tests and launch the test harness.
+3. Create a [tests/travisCI.st][2] that contains the code to load your project, its tests and launch the test harness.
 4. Enjoy.